Solanum nigrum: Culinary use

 In South Africa, the very ripe and hand-selected fruit (nastergal in Afrikaans and umsobo in Zulu) is cooked into a runny purple jam.
 However, the fruit used in South Africa is more likely to be Solanum retroflexum.

 In Greece and Turkey, the leaves are called istifno, and in Crete known as stifno.
 They are one of the ingredients included in the salad of boiled greens known as horta.

 In Indonesia, the young fruits and leaves of cultivated forms are used and are known as ranti (Javanese) or leunca (Sundanese).
 The fruit and leaves are eaten raw as part of a traditional salad lalapan, or the fruit is cooked (fried) with oncom.

-It was imported into Australia from Mauritius in the 1850s as a vegetable during the gold rush, but S. nigrum is now prohibited for trade as a food by the Australia New Zealand Food Standards Code.
+It was imported into Australia in the 1850s as a vegetable during the gold rush, but S. nigrum is now prohibited for trade as a food by the Australia New Zealand Food Standards Code.

 During ancient times in Hawaii young shoots, leaves, small white flowers, and small black berries were eaten.
 The leaves, among other greens, were cooked by rolling hot stones among them in a covered gourd.

 Medicinal usage

-The plant has a long history of medicinal usage, dating back to ancient Greece. "...
+The plant has a long history of medicinal usage, dating back to medieval Greece, "...
 In the fourteenth century, we hear of the plant under the name of Petty Morel being used for canker and with Horehound and wine taken for dropsy."
 It was a traditional European medicine used as a strong sudorific, analgesic and sedative with powerful narcotic properties, but was considered a "somewhat dangerous remedy".
 Internal use has fallen out of favor in Western herbalism due to its variable chemistry and toxicity, but it is used topically as a treatment for herpes zoster.
-There is much disagreement as to whether the leaves and fruit of S. nigrum are poisonous.
-But many countries grow this plant as a food crop.
-The toxicity of S. nigrum may vary by the region and species where it grows.
-Native Hawaiians use the berries' juice as a laxative, they also take the young leaves boiled to relieve sore throats and coughs.
+There is much disagreement as to whether the leaves and fruit of S. nigrum are poisonous, but there are countries that grow this plant as a food crop.
+The toxicity of S. nigrum may vary by region and species.
+Native Hawaiians use the berries' juice as a laxative, they also boil young leaves to relieve sore throats and coughs.

 S. nigrum is an important ingredient in traditional Indian medicines.
-Infusions are used in dysentery, stomach complaints, and fever.
+Infusions are used for dysentery, stomach complaints, and fever.
 The juice of the plant is used on ulcers and other skin diseases.
 The fruits are used as a tonic, laxative, appetite stimulant, and for treating asthma and "excessive thirst".
 Traditionally the plant was used to treat tuberculosis.
-This plant's leaves are used to treat mouth ulcers that happen during winter periods of Tamil Nadu, India.
-In North India, the boiled extracts of leaves and berries are also used to alleviate liver-related ailments, including jaundice.
+This plant's leaves are used to treat mouth ulcers that are common during winter in Tamil Nadu, India.
+In North India, the extracts of boiled leaves and berries are also used to alleviate liver-related ailments, including jaundice.
 The juice from its roots is used against asthma and whooping cough.

-S. nigrum is a widely used plant in oriental medicine where it is considered to be antitumorigenic, antioxidant, anti-inflammatory, hepatoprotective, diuretic, and antipyretic.
+S. nigrum is also widely used in oriental medicine where it is considered to be antitumorigenic, antioxidant, anti-inflammatory, hepatoprotective, diuretic, and antipyretic.